gregdan3/n2yo-vis/README.md

 In `$PWD`, `make clean`.

 ## Future Additions
+- [X] Optimize the dataset to exclude empty keys, saving on app load time
-- When hovering over the legend, highlight all matching satellites on the calendar
+- [ ] When hovering over legend elements, highlight matching satellites
-- Have the top bar's slider and graphed stat button live in a fancier top bar
+- [ ] Make the slider and buttons fancier!
-- Optimize the behavior and rendering of the calendar for faster responsiveness
+- [ ] Optimize the behavior and rendering of the calendar for responsiveness
-- Optimize the dataset to exclude empty keys, saving on initial app load time
-- Correct the formatting on the year text; should have thin black outline but this didn't work for some reason?
+- [ ] Correct year text appearance; thin black outline is missing?
-- Use a CSS library for formatting the slider bar so its appearance is more consistent on both Chrome and Firefox
+- [ ] Use a CSS library for formatting the slider bar so its appearance is more consistent on both Chrome and Firefox
+- [ ] When mousing over satellites, move them apart from one another so they are individually accessible
+- [ ] Add an upload script to make updating the app easier
+- [ ] Reduce the number of Make targets, avoiding redundancy

 ---
 ###### ETC.
 authors:
-  - Gregory Danielson (@gregdan3, gregdan3@uab.edu)
+  - Gregory Danielson III (@gregdan3, gregdan3@protonmail.com)
   - Jonathan Frees (@jmfrees, jmfrees@uab.edu)